jakeogh/gpgmda/README.md

 2. Read gpgmda.README and setup gpgmda on your mailserver.

-3. execute generate_gpgmda_example_configs locally, edit and rename the example files.
+3. Execute generate_gpgmda_example_configs locally, edit and rename the example files.

-4. run "mail_update --update --read user@domain.net" to rsync, decrypt, index and read your mail.
+4. Run "mail_update --update --read user@domain.net" to rsync, decrypt, index and read your mail.

-5. run "mail_update --read user@domain.net" to just read your mail.
+5. Run "mail_update --read user@domain.net" to just read your mail.

-6. add aliases in ~/.bashrc for steps 5 and 6.
+6. Add aliases in ~/.bashrc for steps 5 and 6.

-7. fix bugs, send pull requests.
+7. Fix bugs, send pull requests.

 Features: